Generalized Pitman-Stanley polytope: vertices and faces: Background and preliminaries

 \subsection{Plane Partitions}

-\begin{definition} Given a skew shape $\lambda/\mu$ and a nonnegative integer $m$, a \defn{plane partition of skew shape $\lambda/\mu$} is an array $T$ of nonnegative integers of shape $\lambda/\mu$ that is weakly decreasing in rows and columns.
+\begin{definition} Given a skew shape $\lambda/\mu$ and a nonnegative integer $m$, a \defn{plane partition of skew shape $\lambda/\mu$} is an array $T$ of nonnegative integers in the diagram of shape $\lambda/\mu$ that is weakly decreasing in rows and columns.
 We usually restrict the entries to be in $\{0,1,\ldots, m\}$ for some nonnegative integer $m$.